tomfa/notes.webutvikling.org/src/content/post/2019-08-24-finding-postgres-logs/index.md

 ---
-title: 'Where is my PostgreSQL logs?'
+title: "Where is my PostgreSQL logs?"
 pubDate: 2019-08-24
-tags: ['guide', 'postgres', tools]
+tags: ["guide", "postgres", tools]
 heroImage: /images/kayla-farmer-nhi3_11E6zM-unsplash.jpg
-imageAlt: 'Photo by @imagesbykayla at Unsplash'
+imageAlt: "Photo by @imagesbykayla at Unsplash"
 ---

 Here's how to find the location of the postgres logs on my machine, setting them to logging _everything_, and watching it's output.